aldair31121997-wq/reviewing-data/sequencing-analysis/README.md

 and it will create a table with all the data regarding insertions that will be stocked in Sample/*.mutpos

 ```
+##before launching adapt this line to the number of samples you analize (lines in your table), for example for 4 samples

+#SBATCH --array=1-4

+#launch

 sbatch automaticrun.sh